Why Cook Sourdough Bread in a Dutch Oven?

 You can make delicious sourdough bread at home by following these simple steps!

-First, mix together your ingredients – flour, salt, yeast (or starter), and water – then let them ferment for 12-24 hours before shaping into loaves and letting them rise again for 2-4 hours before baking at 350 degrees Fahrenheit for 35 minutes with steam inside the pot during cooking.
+First, mix together your ingredients – flour, salt, yeast (or starter), and water – then let them ferment for 12-24 hours before shaping them into loaves and letting them rise again for 2-4 hours before baking at 350 degrees Fahrenheit for 35 minutes with steam inside the pot during cooking.
 Your house will smell amazing as this cooks!

 Do You Have to Cook Sourdough in a Dutch Oven?